-In \cite[\S 4.2]{Darondeau-Pragacz2017}, Darondeau-Pragacz introduced the type $BCD$ analogues of usual Schur functions, called the {\it quadratic Schur functions}.
-First we recall their definition: Let $E \longrightarrow X$ be a symplectic vector bundle of rank $2n$ as in \S \ref{subsubsec:ConstructionIsotropicFullFlagBundle(TypeC)}.
-We may assume that the line bundle $L$ is trivial for simplicity.
-Then, by the argument in \S \ref{subsubsec:ConstructionIsotropicFullFlagBundle(TypeC)}, we have the isomorphism $E \cong E^{\vee}$ as complex vector bundles, and the (cohomology) Chern roots of $E \cong E^{\vee}$ are given by $\pm y_{1}, \ldots, \pm y_{n}$.
-Thus the Segre series of $E^{\vee}$ is formally given by
+In \cite[\S 4.2]{Darondeau-Pragacz2017}, Darondeau--Pragacz introduced the type $BCD$ analogues of the usual Schur functions, called the {\it quadratic Schur functions}.
+First, we recall their definition: Let $E \longrightarrow X$ be a symplectic vector bundle of rank $2n$, where we assume that the line bundle $L$ is trivial.
+Then, using the given symplectic form, we have the isomorphism $E \cong E^{\vee}$ as complex vector bundles, and the (cohomology) Chern roots of $E \cong E^{\vee}$ are given by $\pm y_{1}, \ldots, \pm y_{n}$.
+Thus, the Segre series of $E^{\vee}$ is formally given by

 where $h_{l}(\bm{y}_{n}^{2}) = h_{l}(y_{1}^{2}, \ldots, y_{n}^{2})$ denotes the complete symmetric polynomial in $y_{1}^{2}, \ldots, y_{n}^{2}$.
-Hence the Segre classes of $E$ are given by
+Hence, the Segre classes of $E$ are given by